bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/custom-templates.md

 ## Applying custom templates to pages

-After a new theme has been uploaded to BigCommerce, the merchant (or any authorized store user) can assign the custom templates to individual store pages in the BigCommerce Control Panel to make it live on the storefront.
+After a new theme has been uploaded to BigCommerce, the merchant (or any authorized store user) can assign the custom templates to individual store pages in the BigCommerce control panel to make it live on the storefront.

 ## Applying custom template associations